Proximal Metatarsal Osteotomy for Bunion (Hallux Valgus) Correction

 - SCARF osteotomy: a Z shaped cut is made from the side of the first metatarsal, using most of its length to give it a more stable configuration.
 The bone is then moved and/or rotated to reduce the angle.

 There are several other types of proximal metatarsal osteotomies, such as the proximal closing wedge osteotomy, the proximal chevron osteotomy, and the medial chevron opening wedge osteotomy, all of which have the same goal of reducing the intermetatarsal angle.
-These osteotomies are stabilized with plate/screw fixation while the bones heal in the new position.
+The bone on either side of the osteotomy is stabilized with plate/screw fixation while the bone heal in the new position.

 Along with this procedure, the bunion (part of the metatarsal head) is also shaved off to make it less prominent and narrow the foot.
 A soft tissue procedure is performed on the first metatarsophalangeal joint, which releases the tight soft tissue structures on the lateral side of the first metatarsal (near the second toe) and tightens up the soft tissues on the medial side (over the bunion).
 This helps to correct the bunion deformity.
 This type of procedure is called the McBride Procedure.

-During the first 6 weeks, the bone heals in its new position and the patient’s weight-bearing is limited to protect the construct.
-After an x-ray verifies that the bones have healed, the patient can advance to weight bearing, as tolerated in a protective shoe with physical therapy to maintain as much motion as possible in the first metatarsal joint.
+During the first 6 weeks following surgery, the bone heals in its new position and the patient’s weight-bearing is limited to protect the construct.
+At around six weeks and after x-rays verify that the cuts made in the bones have healed, the patient can advance to weight-bearing as tolerated in a protective shoe with physical therapy to maintain as much motion as possible in the great toe joint (first metatarsophalangeal joint).
 By 8-12 weeks after surgery, the patient can then transition into a stiff sole shoe.

 - Wound Healing Problem